Bridge the Gap Between the Deaf and Hearing Worlds with an ASL-English Interpreting Degree

 Real-World ASL Experience.
 Annually.

-In addition to Keuka College's Field Period® program that will expand your skills and knowledge, you’ll benefit from a semester-long off-campus internship experience in approved settings and interpret under the guidance and supervision of certified mentors.
+In addition to Keuka College's Field Period® program that will expand your skills and knowledge, you’ll benefit from a semester-long off-campus internship experience in approved settings of your interest.
+Here you will interpret under the guidance and supervision of certified mentors and participate in professional development activities.
 This emphasis on experiential learning means you’ll enjoy more than twice the practical experience of most other similar programs.

 As an ASL-English interpreting major, you'll be able to further the mission of agencies and organizations you may serve.
 You'll gain a solid foundation in Deaf culture and communication that will enable you to foster confident interaction among ASL and English speakers.

 ASL courses are aimed at building ASL comprehension and production skills.
 ASL is a rich and complex language used by members of the Deaf community in the United States and most of Canada.
 ASL has its own grammatical rules, sentence structure, idioms, historical contexts, and cultural nuances.